 Victoria Falls is a natural border between Zambia and Zimbabwe formed as the Zimbabwe River lowers into a single drop.

 Switzerland hosts one of the largest waterfalls by volume in Europe, namely Rhine Falls, located on the Upper Rhine River.
 The waterfall is about 15,000 years old, formed during the Ice Age.

-It is only about 75 feet in height, but the width is nearly 500 feet.
+It is only about 75 feet in height, but its width is nearly 500 feet.
 During the summer, as the snow melts, a large amount of water flows through the Rhine falls.

-Have you decided which of these beauties do you want to visit on your next travel tour?
-Well, if you are a city person, Niagara falls is not going to disappoint you.
+Have you decided which of these beauties you want to visit on your next travel tour?
+Well, if you are a city person, Niagara Falls will not disappoint you.